 Afterwards, toast to a successful day of shopping at one of the store’s accessible restaurants, which include step-free Aubaine, The Selfridges Kitchen and HEMSLEY + HEMSLEY.

 Plan a trip to John Lewis & Partners, Oxford Street, which boasts a wide range of products including the latest fashions, beautiful homewares and electrical goods.

 All seven floors of the department store are accessible by escalator or wide-access lifts for wheelchair users, and the main Oxford Street entrance offers step-free entry.
 Disabled visitors can find a wheelchair-accessible toilet on the fourth floor, as well as accessible fitting rooms in all fashion departments, mobile induction loops (special sound systems for those with hearing aids), and wheelchairs for hire.

 If you want to find everything under one roof, the Westfield shopping centres are the perfect place to shop in London.
 Both venues are home to a huge range of retailers, and also offer Blue Badge parking spaces and a fantastic Shopmobility scheme for hiring free wheelchair equipment.

 Westfield Stratford City

-Visit Westfield Stratford City via the Stratford Underground station which has step-free access from the Jubilee line and DLR.
-Alternatively, head to Stratford International station which can be exited using wheelchair-friendly lifts.
+Visit Westfield Stratford City via the Stratford Underground station, which has step-free access from the Jubilee line and DLR.
+Alternatively, head to Stratford International station, which can be exited via wheelchair-friendly lifts.

-There is a lift to access the mall at the International Square entrance and level access with automatic doors at all other entrances.
-The site is wheelchair accessible with lifts between each floor and a disabled toilet at the ground floor food court, as well as several others on the first floor.
+There is a lift to access the mall at the International Square entrance, and level access with automatic doors at all other entrances.
+The site is wheelchair-accessible: there are lifts between each floor and a disabled-access toilet at the ground floor food court, as well as several others on the first floor.

 Brent Cross Shopping Centre